-In order to render remote hearings accessible to the public, a person may submit a request to attend a particular hearing by email to firstname.lastname@example.org and the WRC will then share the WebEx link with members of the public, or media.
-However, out of fairness to the parties, if the numbers wishing to attend is significant and has an impact on the quality of the IT connection, then Adjudication Officers may decide to limit the number of external participants to one or two and must in any event mute observers for the duration of the hearing.
+For in person, the public may attend subject to capacity in the hearing room.
+In order to access remote hearings, a person may submit a request to attend a particular hearing by email to firstname.lastname@example.org and the WRC will then share the WebEx link with members of the public, or media.
+However, out of fairness to the parties, if the numbers wishing to attend is significant and has an impact on the quality of the IT connection, then Adjudication Officers may decide to limit the number of external participants and must in any event mute observers for the duration of the hearing.
 On the day of the hearing, the Adjudication Officer will decide on who to admit into the virtual room.

 Cross-examination has always been available before the WRC, as reflected in the 2015 Guidance Note for a WRC hearing.
 This is also reflected in new procedural guidelines for witnesses issued on 28 July 2021.

 6. Cases part-heard as of 7 April 2021